6.10.1 Mitigating negative impacts

 If impacts are negligible, they may need no mitigation.
 In all other cases, mitigation should be considered to avoid or minimize any negative impacts (Section 6.3), and the revised proposed action together with its mitigation measures needs to be re-assessed (Section 6.8).
 This makes impact assessment an iterative process, with final predictions that include the planned mitigation measures.

-A ‘mitigation hierarchy’ is often used in impact assessment, ranging from the preferred ‘avoidance’, through ‘minimize’, ‘rectify’ and ‘reduce’ to ‘offset’ (Figure 6.10).
+impact assessment, ranging from the preferred ‘avoidance’, through ‘minimize’, ‘rectify’ and ‘reduce’ to ‘offset’ (Figure 6.10).
 However, in the case of World Heritage, OUV is irreplaceable and cannot be ‘offset’.
-The best outcome for World Heritage is to avoid negative impacts entirely – this includes the dismissal of the proposed action, or its relocation away from the
+The best outcome for World Heritage is to avoid negative impacts entirely – this includes the dismissal of the proposed action, or its relocation away from the World Heritage property A cultural, natural or mixed heritage place inscribed on the World Heritage List and therefore considered to be of OUV for humanity.
+The responsibility for nominating a property to the World Heritage List falls upon the State(s) Party(ies) where it is located.
+The World Heritage Committee decides whether a property should be inscribed on the World Heritage List, taking into account the technical recommendations of the Advisory Bodies following rigorous evaluation processes.

 .
 However, it may involve creative problem-solving to re-think and potentially redesign the proposed action or identify measures that avoid negative impacts.
 In some cases, it may not be possible to entirely avoid all negative impacts but they should be minimized to acceptable levels that cause no concern for World Heritage by significantly reducing their magnitude, duration, extent, etc.

 Figure 6.10.
-The Hierarchy.
+The Mitigation Hierarchy.

 Box 6.5.
 Examples of avoidance and minimization of negative impacts